alexxxxx29/BDS-Projects/README.md

 # Deep Learning Project: Sarcasm Detection in News Headlines
 BERT, a transformer model, excels in text analysis using bidirectional context, parallelization, attention mechanisms, and pre-trained representations.
 Yet, evidence suggests bidirectional LSTM may outperform BERT on smaller datasets.
 For that reason, we split the data into short versus long news headlines, and conducted a comparative analysis of LSTM and BERT for sarcasm detection using four models: BERT trained on short headlines, BERT trained on long headlines, LSTM trained on short headlines, and LSTM trained on long headlines.

+# Projects for External Organisations
+## Consultancy Project | Company: eelloo
+- Went through the CRISP-DM cycle for data mining, including a series of consultancy sessions with the client
+- Addressed client’s inquiries regarding the characteristics of returning users and non-returning users on the Talent Development platform
+- Learned how to handle sensitive data and implemented security measure

+## Software Usage Analytics | Company: Oefenweb.nl
+- Extracted project-specific data from a rich relational database in SQL server
+- Investigated variations in the use of a Math Garden program between high-performing and low-performing schools by developing a customized performance metric
+- Gained experience in working with the online RStudio environment
+- Acquired skills in creating interactive dashboards using Tableau

+## Forecasting the Electrical Vehicle Market | Company: Vandebron
+- Addressed client’s inquiries regarding the future development of the EV market in NL and its impact on the company’s customer base growth
+- Mastered the creation of dynamic geographical maps in GIF format to illustrate the evolution of key metrics across various provinces in NL
+- Enhanced proficiency in using GitHub for project collaboration
+- Maintained consistent communication with stakeholders through weekly meetings